BrianDau/doorbell_dash/README.md

 # Doorbell Dash
-- An Internet of Things device implementing Raspberry Pi, Amazon Dash Buttons, Python 3, Twilio and Imgur API's.
+- An Internet of Things device implementing Raspberry Pi, Amazon Dash Buttons, Python 3, IFTTT and Imgur API.
-- A Wi-Fi enabled doorbell using an Amazon Dash button, that when pressed, takes a photo with the Raspberry Pi camera and sends a photo text message to your phone via Twilio and Imgur.
+- A Wi-Fi enabled doorbell using an Amazon Dash button, that when pressed, takes a photo with the Raspberry Pi camera and sends an IFTTT notification to your phone with an Imgur link.

 ## What you'll need
 * Amazon Dash Button ($1 - $5)
 * Raspberry Pi
 * Pi-camera
-* Twilio account for texting service (free)
+* IFTTT account for notifications (free)
 * Imgur account for images (free)

 ## Installation on your Raspberry Pi
 * $ <code>pip3 install scapy-python3</code>
-* $ <code>pip install twilio</code>
 * $ <code>pip install pyimgur</code>
+* $ <code>pip install requests</code>

 ## 'Hack' Amazon Dash Button
 * Open the Amazon Shopping app on your PHONE.